 The old story says the tradition dates back to the 1950s and was born out of just a few fishing families that lived in this cliffside town overlooking the Pacific.
 Its fishermen would return home from the ocean and their wives whipped up what they had available--usually spiny lobster and, not surprisingly, rice, beans and tortillas.
 Americans began visiting the area, specifically for fishing, and were treated to lobster in the village upon their return.
 Thanks to a generous land grant, the families were able to legitimize and build restaurants, and American tourism only increased.
 Fast forward to today, and Puerto Nuevo is still a town dedicated to lobster dinner, not all that different from how it appeared decades ago.

 The craft beer and modern wine scene in Baja California has been all the rage the last few years but there’s another lesser-known drink that hails from the area: the margarita.
-Legend has it that Mexico’s signature cocktail was invented at Hussong’s Cantina in Ensenada in 1941.
+Legend has it that this signature Mexican cocktail was invented at Hussong’s Cantina in Ensenada in 1941.
 Bartender Don Carlos Orozco used Damiana, tequila and lime, which he served over ice in a glass with a salt rim.
-The recipient was a woman named Margarita Henkel, the daughter of the German ambassador to Mexico.
+The recipient of the classic Mexican cocktail was a woman named Margarita Henkel, the daughter of the German ambassador to Mexico.

 A staple in the neighboring state of Sonora, it was only natural that machaca became loved in Baja California, too.
 The cattle ranching in both states gave way to this local delicacy: dried, salted, and rehydrated shredded beef that is roasted to give a smoky flavor.

-Formerly made with turtle and now mostly made with manta ray and shrimp, caguamanta is another Baja dish that is a staple in Sonora, as well.
+Formerly made with turtle and now mostly made with manta ray and shrimp, caguamanta is another Baja food that is a staple in Sonora, as well.
 It’s a stew of whatever the main protein is — be it shrimp, manta ray or turtle — cooked with cumin, chili, oregano, shrimp broth and flour and served with corn tortillas for people to make their own tacos.